 Normal dry kibble often comes in gigantic bags that need to be transferred to air-tight plastic or stainless steel containers.
 They’re hard to move and carry and take up tons of room.

-How Raw Cat and Dog Food is Stored
+How to Store Raw Cat and Dog Food

 Most raw pet food is available in two categories: freeze-dried and frozen.
 The storage guidelines for each category are intuitive and easy to remember.